pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2014.md

 #### 2014-12-08 22:48:39 - ptmcg
 As for the principle of allowing anything within your quoted string, even double quotes, I think you are treading in ambiguous grammar territory.
 Having to escape delimiters is no different here than it is in regular expressions requiring '\' characters, or SQL statements requiring '' doubling of quotation marks.

 Here is an interesting tangent - why are '/'s escaped in regular expressions?
 It is clear why '.', '*', '?', '[', ']', '(', ')' are all escaped - they have meaning as metacharacters for the regex.
 But '/' has no special meaning for regex's, why does it have to be escaped with a leading '\'?
 The answer is not in re's themselves, but in their usage in applications such as vi or grep.
-In vi, one gives a substitution command using 's/\<matching regex\>/\<replacement regex\>/\<optional qualifiers\>'  If the '/'s within the regexes weren't escaped, then how would one tell the regex '/'s from the delimiting '/'s of the substitution command?
+In vi, one gives a substitution command using 's/<matching regex>/<replacement regex>/<optional qualifiers>'  If the '/'s within the regexes weren't escaped, then how would one tell the regex '/'s from the delimiting '/'s of the substitution command?
 Regular expressions themselves are not confused by unescaped '/'s, but their application within the larger context makes escaping '/'s necessary, and so this gets built into the regex parser.
 I think a similar rationale may need to be applied in the case of your embedded quotation marks.

 ---
 ## 2014-12-15 08:00:31 - vsvismeista - adding key\/value pair to originally ParseResults Object
 Hi all,

-I have made my first steps in pyparsing - it�s really cool.
+I have made my first steps in pyparsing - it's really cool.

 But I have a problem without knowing howto solve at the moment:
 After parsing I want to calculate the time-difference of two results and add this result to the original ParseResult.